Kszymhu/simple-calculator/README.md

 <h1>simple-calculator</h1>
-A simple calculator written in Python, with PyQt GUI.
+A simple calculator written in Python, with PyQt GUI (Which, as of now, doesn't exist).

 <p>
   <h2>Supports:</h2>